mabobakr/Mov/README.md

 # Mov

-A Movie rental website built using Express framework and MongoDB
+A Movie rental Back-end built using Express framework and MongoDB